 Joint Managing Conservatorship

-Under the Texas Family Code, appointment of the parents as joint managing conservators is presumed to be in the child’s best interest unless there is a history of family violence involving the child’s parents.
+Under the Texas Family Code, the appointment of the parents as joint managing conservators is presumed to be in the child’s best interest unless there is a history of family violence involving the child’s parents.

 If both parents are appointed as joint managing conservators, either by agreement between the parents or by court order, the court must specify the parental rights and duties that are to be retained by both parents, those that are to be exercised by joint agreement, and those that are to be exercised exclusively by one parent.